-The EMNES Advisory Committee is composed of invited senior economists and international experts.
-The role of the Advisory Committee is to bring new ideas, research topics and initiatives, to enhance the scope and the quality of the EMNES research, to help review the output and to increase visibility and policy impact.
+The EMANES Advisory Committee is composed of invited senior economists and international experts.
+The role of the Advisory Committee is to bring new ideas, research topics and initiatives, to enhance the scope and the quality of EMANES research, to help review the output and to increase visibility and policy impact.